 - The details written in the account of Exodus indicate they were written by an eyewitness.
 For example, the author noted the exact number of palm trees and fountains at Elim (Ex.15:27).
 The author also described in detail the appearance and taste of the manna (Num.
 11:7–8), which was never mentioned again as an experience of Israel in future generations.
 This reinforces that the author was not writing this document centuries after the fact, but had a first-person understanding of the narrative details.

 - The author of the first two books of the Bible demonstrated a thorough knowledge of ancient Egypt.
 If Moses, indeed, grew up and received an education in Egypt—as affirmed in the Bible—he would be well-acquainted with the languages of the time and place, and his vocabulary would have shown a familiarity with all things Egypt.
-The author of Genesis and Exodus knew the names of the various gods of Egypt and even the special title of honor bestowed on Joseph by Pharaoh (Zaphenathpá neah, “Nourisher of the land of the Living One” [i.e., Pharaoh]).
-He also used a greater number of Egyptian words in the text than are used in the rest of the Old Testament.
-This would be expected of one who lived at that time and in that region.
+It is, indeed, true that the author of Genesis and Exodus displayed a thorough knowledge of Egyptian names, including the special title of honor bestowed on Joseph by Pharaoh (Zaphenathpá neah, “Nourisher of the land of the Living One”).
+He also used a greater number of Egyptian words than are used in the rest of the Old Testament; this would be expected of one who lived at that time and region.

 - The author of the Pentateuch possessed a “foreign or extra-Palestinian viewpoint so far as Canaan is concerned.”
 References to weather and seasons in the text reflect Egyptian understandings, not Palestinian.
 Mention of plants and animals also reflect an Egyptian point of view and never distinctly Palestinian.
 Even the animal skins that served as an outer covering of the tabernacle belonged to a marine mammal found in seas near Egypt and Sinai but well outside of Palestine.
 These examples show that the author’s viewpoint was distinctly Egyptian, as would have been expected in the case of Moses as author.